General & Cosmetic Dentist in Washington D.C.

 Periodontal or gum disease is a serious infection of the gums and tissues surrounding the teeth.
 When left untreated, this condition can lead to tooth and bone loss.
 Recent research has linked periodontal disease to other serious conditions, such as heart disease.

-Dr. Singer takes this condition very seriously.
+Dr. Singer takes the Periodontal condition very seriously.
 In fact, our practice is one of the few in the area to offer a wide variety of periodontics therapies.
 In addition to deep scaling, root planning, and the latest ultrasonic instruments, Dr. Singer can also use therapeutic medicines, such as Periostat®, Arestin®, Periodex®, OsteoGen®, Capset®, Atridox®, and Periogard®.
 For periodontal defects, we offer Emdogain®, the only material known to promote periodontal ligament and adjoining bone re-growth.
 This reliable solution promotes the re-growth of hard and soft tissues lost due to periodontal disease.

 Periodontal disease is the major cause of tooth loss in adults – affecting three out of four people over the age of thirty-five (35).
 More than half of adults over 18 already have periodontal disease in the early stages.